 If they do, then no matter how vociferously he condemns violence, Camus cannot easily walk away from the terror his ideas have now inspired.

-Sasha Polakow-Suransky is a deputy editor at Foreign Policy and the author of Go Back to Where You Came From: The Backlash Against Immigration and the Fate of Western Democracy.
+Sasha Polakow-Suransky is a deputy editor at Foreign Policy and the author of The Unspoken Alliance: Israel’s Secret Relationship with Apartheid South Africa.
 Twitter: @sasha_p_s